Careers & StudyDiversity

 International Diversity at RIKEN BDR

-There are over 750 personnel working at RIKEN BDR, and approximately 10 % of the staff come from outside Japan.
+There are about 600 personnel working at RIKEN BDR, and approximately 15 % of them come from outside Japan.
 Most of the laboratories are bilingual with Japanese and non-Japanese scientists and technical staff working together to achieve common research goals.
 The Center offers Japanese and English bilingual administrative support for its personnel, and the symposia, meetings and most of the seminars organized by BDR are conducted in English.
 There is also support available to assist personnel from abroad to settle into their life in Japan.